shashwatsingh11/flipkart-customer-retention-analysis/README.md

 # Data Structure & Initial Checks

 The dataset consists of **30,000 customer support interaction records**, where each row represents a unique customer service call.
-It captures customer details, interaction attributes, and performance metrics used to analyze customer satisfaction (CSAT) and retention.
+It captures customer details, interaction attributes, and performance metrics used to analyze customer satisfaction (CSAT).

 | Column Name               | Data Type       | Description                                                                 |
 |--------------------------|-----------------|-----------------------------------------------------------------------------|